 Adjustable dumbbells all share one thing in common, a set of weight plates that can be changed, to give you various different weights to workout with.

-The types of adjustable dumbbell
+The types of weights

-There are two types of adjustable dumbbell:
+There are two types of adjustable dumbbells:

 - Traditional adjustable weights